dsherret/ts-nameof/setup/jest.md

 Thanks to [@Kukks](https://github.com/Kukks) for contributing these instructions!

+Note: A solution that uses the transformation api would work much faster.
+If you know how to configure this using the transform, then contributing those updated instructions would be appreciated.

 ---

-If you are using Jest for unit tests, you most likely have `ts-jest` in your project already.
+If you are using [jest](https://jestjs.io/) for unit tests, you most likely have `ts-jest` in your project already.

 In addition to the standard `ts-jest` configuration, we will need to wrap their preprocessor script in a custom script to make nameof work in jest.